Mark Bittman

 Mark Bittman (born February 17, 1950) is an American food journalist, author, and former columnist for The New York Times.
-Currently, he is a fellow at the Union of Concerned Scientists.
 Bittman has promoted VB6 (vegan before 6:00), a flexitarian diet.

 Career

-Bittman is a journalist, food writer, and author of 30 books, including the bestselling How to Cook Everything and VB6: Eat Vegan Before 6:00.
-He has been the recipient of International Association of Culinary Professionals, Julia Child, and James Beard awards for his writing.
+Bittman is a journalist, food writer, and author of 30 books, including the bestselling How to Cook Everything, and a number of other books in the same series (How to Cook Everything Vegetarian, How to Cook Everything - The Basics, etc.) and the NYT bestseller VB6: Eat Vegan Before 6:00.
+He has been the recipient of numerous International Association of Culinary Professionals, Julia Child, and James Beard awards for his writing.

-Bittman was an Opinions columnist for The New York Times, a food columnist for the paper's Dining section, and the lead food writer for The New York Times Magazine.
+Bittman was an Opinion columnist for The New York Times, a food columnist for the paper's Dining section, and the lead food writer for The New York Times Magazine.
 His column, "The Minimalist," ran in The New York Times for more than 13 years; the final column was published on January 26, 2011.
 He also hosted a weekly "Minimalist" cooking video on the New York Times website.

 Bittman is a regular guest on NBC's The Today Show and the NPR shows All Things Considered and Wait, Wait, Don't Tell Me.
 He appeared as a guest judge on the Food Network competition series Chopped and was featured alongside Gwyneth Paltrow and Mario Batali in a PBS series called Spain... on the Road Again in 2008.
 In 2014, Bittman appeared as a correspondent for the climate change documentary show Years of Living Dangerously.

 In 2015, Bittman announced he would be leaving the New York Times to join Purple Carrot (which subsequently received press for its partnership with Tom Brady) as its chief innovation officer.
+Bittman spent less than a year with Purple Carrot.

+In 2019, Bittman started a food magazine with Medium.
+The magazine is currently named Heated.